-Our next stop is a very special one, at Gibb's Farm, a coffee plantation on the lower flanks of the Crater highlands.
+Our next stop is a very special one, at Gibb's Farm, a coffee plantation on the lower flanks of the crater highlands.
 Awaiting us is an incredible lunch using the wide variety of foods grown on the farm, plus great birding in a lovely setting with beautifully laid-out ornamental gardens.
-Here we should be able to observe birds at close range, perhaps Tambourine including Dove, Klaas's Cuckoo,
+Here we should be able to observe birds at close range, - perhaps including Bronze-, Green-headed and Variable Sunbirds; Klaas's Cuckoo; Tambourine Dove; Cinnamon-chested Bee-eater: Redfronted Tinkerbird; African Paradise Flycatcher: Arrow-marked Babbler: Gray-capped Warbler and nesting Grosbeak Weaver.
+The gorgeous Whitetailed Blue Flycatcher is a local specialty - but this tail-fanning beauty is typically more reliably-seen after good local rains.
+In the late afternoon, we will travel a short distance to our lodge.